How much is a Sovereign worth?

 How about the later versions?

-The jubilee head was the next version to be launched PHYS01_Animated_Gif_2_MPUand encompasses the middle period of Victoria’s reign, including her golden jubilee.
+The jubilee head was the next version to be launched and encompasses the middle period of Victoria’s reign, including her golden jubilee.
 This portrait only lasted for 7 years (compared to the Young Head’s 17-year stint) so naturally, there were fewer coins minted.
 For this reason, you could argue that the Jubilee Head coin is rarer than the more expensive Young Head version.
 Perhaps this suggests that premiums on these could rise faster in the future.
 Certainly, the value varies quite a lot depending on general market supply.
 Sometimes, it trades at the same level as the newer Old Head coin, while other times it can command 5% higher prices than the Old Head.
 This coin also marked the very first Sovereign to be minted in ‘medal alignment’, whereby the obverse and reverse are printed the same way around.
 All Sovereign issues since have followed this format.

 Old Head Victorian gold Sovereign value